rafasgj/tether/README.md

 ## Dependencies

+### Libgphoto2

+Gphoto2 is composed of a command-line utility and a shared library with functions that allow controlling a camera connected to the computer.
+It must be installed, before the Python modules.
+Use the latest available for your package manager.

+### Python Modules

-Tether needs Python 3, which is easily avaiable for Linux, easily installed on Windows, and might require the use of a package manager like Homebrew if you have an older version of macOS (like High Sierra).
+Tether needs **Python 3**, which is easily avaiable for Linux, easily installed on Windows, and might require the use of a package manager like [Homebrew](https://brew.sh) if you have an older version of macOS (like High Sierra).

 Pure Python dependencies may be installed with PIP, by issuing